gx9702/UA-TypeRepository/Core/Part8/VariableTypes/XYArrayItemType/readme.md

 <!-- objecttype -->
 ## XYArrayItemType
+XYArrayItemType represents a vector of XVType values like a list of peaks, where XVType.x is the position of the peak and XVType.value is its intensity.
+XYArrayItemType is formally defined in Table 10.
 The representation of the XYArrayItemType VariableType in the address space is shown in the following table:

 |Name|Attribute|